NOTICE : Parking validation stickers for RIC community available at Campus Police office. Click for details.

 - STEP 3: Read the Description and Select a Course.
 You may choose among three different FYW courses: ENGL 010, FYW 100, and FYW 100Plus.
 Each course is described in detail for you, but please let me know if you need more information.
 After you have read the descriptions carefully, make your course choice and

-complete the signature page.
+sign the form.
 Then, move on to Step 4.

-- STEP 4: Meet with Your Advisor (at Orientation or during Advising): Detach the signature page from the booklet and bring it with you to Orientation (or to OASIS for advising).
+- STEP 4: Meet with Your Advisor (at Orientation or during Advising): Detach the final piece of paper in this booklet and bring it with you to Orientation (or to OASIS for advising).
 Your advisor will help you enroll in the course you have chosen.

 I am pleased to work closely with the Writing Center and OASIS in this effort and to offer you a choice of courses to meet your needs as a writer.
 Feel free to contact me if you need any further assistance.